 - Output of the garbage collector when the issue is exposed.
 Remember that you are specifying this file in Prepare Jenkins for support

 JVM Tuning has been known to improve performance, especially with a large java heap size.
 For this we recommend:

 - As Jenkins response time is very important, memory consumption is usually higher than 2G and garbage collection pauses must be kept shorter than approximately 1 second, please use the proper GC as previously suggested and also Tuning Jenkins GC For Responsiveness and Stability

 note: Most users need 4G or less of heap memory for Jenkins.
 It is best to ensure you really need additional heap (either from low garbage collection throughput and excessive garbage collection activity, measured by GC logs, or from getting OutOfMemory errors in Jenkins).

-Notice that the script needs to be run either by root or the user running the jenkins process ps -auxgrep jenkins (sudo -u will not work)
+Notice that the script needs to be run by the user running the jenkins process

-We recommend to firstly run the script when the issue is not exposed and check that all the elements generated has content.
+We recommend running the script prior to troubleshooting any issue to confirm that all the elements generated have content.

 * iostat Monitoring the performance of storage devices